Sax (song): Critical reception

 Digital Spy's writer Lewis Corner noted that the song was clearly inspired by "Uptown Funk", but its "brassed-up chorus, sassy lyrics and funky hook means it stands tall as a potential smash hit in its own right".

 Music video

 The official music video for "Sax" was released on 26 November 2015.
-It was directed by Colin Tilley, being the most colourful music video directed by him.
+It was directed by Colin Tilley.
 It shows East smiling and walking in a five-colour square tunnel, and later shows her with some dancers in a colourful changing background.
 On 15 June 2016, another music video, titled "Sax in the City", was released for the song.
 It features East in different parts of New York City.

 Live performances

 "Sax" was first performed by East on Oxford Street Christmas lights switch-on event on 1 November 2015.
 She also performed it on the 12th series of The X Factor on 8 November.
 She performed the track on Alan Carr: Chatty Man on 20 November 2015, and also performed on The One Show on 27 November 2015, East returned to the final of the 12th series of The X Factor where she performed with girlband Little Mix, along with their song "Black Magic".
 On 25 December, East performed "Sax" on the Christmas special of Top of the Pops.

 For her US debut, East performed "Sax" on the season finale of Dancing with the Stars on 25 May 2016.
 The following day, she performed the single on The Late Late Show with James Corden.
 On 2 June 2016, she made her debut on The Today Show where she was interviewed by Tamron Hall and Al Roker and performed the single.